Be the Royal Overseer of Your Worries. Use Right Concoctions and Prepare Your Commanding Inner Controlling Presence.

 1) Some things are really big worries and legitimate and some worries are just creatures of fatigue and exasperation.
 You make allowances for those 3 or 4 times and allow for the fact that you are not completely insane.
 Then you wish you could handle them all differently.

-2) You decide that the "obsessive" part is what you have to deal with more than the worry part.
-You start a positive silly campaign.
-You use a POSITIVE MANTRA over and over again.
-Then, you realize that this is what so many religious practices are based upon - counting beads, saying prayers over and over again.
-You get a vision of control.
-You say to yourself: I can become a MINOR MONK.
-I will create some mantras and prayers that I can roll around in my head and my mind to counter act the "gloomy guses" that fill up my head with silliness, tragedy, angst and boredom.
+2) Let the Minor Monk say: I will create some mantras and prayers that I can roll around in my head and my mind to counter act the "gloomy guses" that fill up my head with silliness, tragedy, angst and boredom.
 You start to get a smile on your face, as your prayers and mantras cover the silly, the profane and the powerful.

 3) Then you address specifically nasty worries.
 "OK, if this ever happens, I will take care of it in this way."
 Then it gets RELEGATED.
 Once you have chosen a place to relegate certain worries, they tend to go there and stand in line.
 They have been classified and sent to stand there.
 Obsessions are like that.
 They are obedient, as long as you don't try to run from them.
 If you run and deny, they grow fangs and a will.
 Since you have already acknowledged them and put them in a box, you defang them.
 Sure, they are still sitting there, but you have taken away their raging presence.

 4) In this life full of paradox, you start to realize that your brain is mainly motor, and partly conscious you.
 You start to think of your brain as having a tendency, and not a terminal illness.
 You start to realize, as you get more conscious, that much of you is a computer/motor/mouse on a treadmill.
 When you get more clinical with your head and more spiritual with your mind, sometimes you can wrestle, disable, and do some "mechanicing" as my old Texas high school buddy used to say.
-There are paradoxes everywhere in life, and the first paradox is your head.
-Don't become overwrought about the firings of your mind.
 Become a "mechanic".
 Blow your nose if you have a cold.
 Get some sleep, chew Vitamin C. You can do practical things to deal with obsessions, minor and major.
 Make it a game, not a tragedy, and definitely give your brain positive prayers and repeating exercises.
 They truly will crowd out much of the noise.

 5) Notice other people who don't have your set of concerns.
 Notice how they live in the same world you do, and yet somehow they are making it through without being like you.
-You can gather 10 people together and note how none of them seem to have the worries that you do.
 Get into that exercise.
 You will see that your events spring from your head, not from your life.
 The script is written by you.
-The dramatic events seem to foster your story, but in fact, it is your fruitful imagination, embedded deeply with your horoscope and emotional ethnic or encultured response patterns.
-You decide: We are all kinda crazy.
-I am just kinda crazy in the way I have to deal with.
+The dramatic events seem to foster your story, but in fact, it is your fruitful imagination, embedded deeply with your MINDSET and emotional ethnic or cultured response patterns.
+You decide: